• How to Screed a Floor: An In Depth Guide

 • Bonded Screed: This type of screed directly adheres to the concrete subfloor using a bonding agent.
 It’s an excellent choice for areas that will experience heavy traffic.

-• Unbonded Screed: This type sits on a separating layer like polyethylene sheeting or plastic sheets, making it ideal when there’s a damp proof membrane or other waterproofing needed.
+• Unbonded Screed: This type sits on a separating layer like polyethylene sheeting or plastic sheets, making it ideal in applications where a damp proof membrane or another form of waterproofing is needed.

-• Floating Screed: This type of screed is laid over an insulation layer, like underfloor heating, making it popular for homes looking to optimise energy efficiency.
+• Floating Screed: This type of screed is laid over an insulation layer and is common with wet underfloor heating systems making it popular for homes looking to optimise energy efficiency.

 Tools You Will Need to Screed a Floor